 Indians don’t behave as do most of the US working population.
 The best analogy is a hive mentality.
 The hive is Indians who work together but against the domestic US population.

-The US already had a highly collaborative system where American workers functioned more or less as individuals — which the higher-level executives being more “cliquish.”
-Through this behavior, Indians are breaking down well functioning the US system that took many decades to develop into a system with merit being considered an important element.
-By dominating an area (hence, making it more diverse?) and then discriminating against the rest of the population (a pattern that is repeated in Singapore, Canada, Australia to Europe).
-Now the rest of the population has to worry about no longer acting as individuals but behaving more like Indians to create their own “hives” to combat the Indian “hive.”
+The US already had a highly collaborative system where American workers functioned more or less as individuals — with the higher-level executives being more “cliquish.”
+Through this behavior, Indians are breaking down the well-functioning US system that took many decades to develop into a system with merit being considered an essential element.
+By dominating an area (hence, making it more diverse?) and then discriminating against the rest of the population (a pattern repeated in Singapore, Canada, Australia, and Europe).
+Now, the rest of the population has to worry about no longer acting as individuals but behaving more like Indians to create their own “hives” to combat the Indian “hive.”